 Vientiane is a small city with a population of just over 1 million people.
 The city maintains a sleepy chilled vibe to it.
 There are plenty of things to do in Vientiane Laos that will keep you busy for a while.

-Here is a few things to do while in Vientiane Laos.
+Here is a list of things to do in Vientiane Laos.

 Explore The Pha That Luang

-Pha That Luang which means ‘Great Sacred Stupa’ was first built in 1566 but it was destroyed by the Thailand invasion and it was rebuilt in 1953.
+Pha That Luang which means ‘Great Sacred Stupa’ was first built in 1566.
+Then later it was destroyed by the Thailand invasion, and it was rebuilt in 1953.

 Visit Buddha Park

 Vientiane has several parks that are worth visiting.
 One of them is Buddha Park.
 Buddha Park is locally known as Xieng Khuan.
 Xieng Khuan is a park located 28 Km south of the capital city, precisely on the edge of the Mekong River.

 At the park is a place where you can see a Buddha statue that is 50 meters high on the river bank.
 The park is equipped with flower gardens, fountains, and colorful lights.
 It is also equipped with rides for children and also equipped with a small museum.